Be your spy

 You can access this website via current web browsers, such as a Mac, Windows PC or Android tablet.
 To access icloud.com, you need your iCloud ID and password.
 If you use “two-factor authentication” to protect your iCloud ID, you must request and enter a confirmation code from iCloud to access all data.

 Since the iOS4 operating system, Apple has been collecting coordinates of iPhone, iPod and iPad users.
-Apple, of course, assures anonymity, individual users cannot get traced via the coordinates.
-However, the data may get used by the company’s partners and licensees “to improve services, content, and promotions,” as they say.
+Apple, of course, assures anonymity.
+Individual users cannot get traced via the coordinates.
+However, the company’s partners and licensees “to improve services, content, and promotions,” as they say.

 “Find my iPhone” is already a robust application for the average consumer.
 Imagine what the presumed data analysis applications of the secret services can do with this data.